Samantha-Brown/Fitlit/README.md

 1. Fork this repo (look up in the top right corner) and copy the SSH link.
 2. Open your terminal, run git clone (replace the [ ] with the copied remote address.
-3. Change into the directory and type the following to view page: src/open index.html
+3. Change into the directory and type the following to view page: run npm install and then src/open index.html

 ## Code Architecture

+* The src directory contains the classes and the testing files are in the test directory.
+* The Fetch calls are contained in the webApi.js
+* The scripts.js file works with all the files to render the page functionality.

 ## Illustrations
 ## Contributors